timb4land/landing-page/README.md

 # landing-page

-Hello to my first project mostly by myself!
+Welcome to my first project!
+The image used is from Marek Piwnicki, thank you!
+It's a cool looking thing.